- About Us

-Current required training topics include Ethics, Mandatory Reporting of Child Abuse, Protected Leaves (FMLA & OFLA), Information Security, and Equal Opportunity & Access which includes Title IX, sexual harassmen and prohibited discrimination and protections afforded under the Americans with Disability Act.
+Current required training topics include Ethics, Mandatory Reporting of Child Abuse, Protected Leaves (FMLA & OFLA), Information Security, and Equal Opportunity & Access topics, including Preventing Sexual Misconduct; Discrimination and Prohibited Behaviors; and Inclusion and Access.

 OSU’s Critical Training Program is administered by University Human Resources.